hassanvfx/receipe-app/README.md

   - Using `LazyVStack` for better performance with large lists.
   - Creating a custom `UIViewRepresentable` wrapper for `UICollectionView`.

-- **Pending Improvements**
+- **Caching Improvements**
-  - Adding UI tests to automate user interactions.
-  - Expanding unit tests for the ViewModel functions.
+  - Implement in memory index as source of truth
+  - Lazy saving index from memory to filesystem
+  - Reconcile in memory index with actual filesystem
-  - Implement caching index and ring buffer to limit space usage
+  - Implement filesystem ring buffer to limit storage usage
+  - LRU in memory caching with ring buffer to optimize performance
   - Handle limitations around available storage
-  - Localization

 ## Further Work